 It’s always a good idea to work with an experienced jeweler when determining your ring size to ensure accurate measurement.
 They know all the tricks of the trade and can help you more accurately determine your ring size than trying to measure on your own.
 Also, don’t be afraid of seeing more than one jeweler and making sure they are both giving you similar results.

-Sometimes you might get a jeweler on an off day or end up with one that’s not as experienced.
+Sometimes you might get a jeweler on an off day or end up with one who’s not as experienced.
 It’s okay to seek a second opinion, especially if you’re not sure if the size is truly accurate.
 In fact, sometimes it is wisest to seek a second opinion because depending on the type of ring you’re buying, it can be a big investment.
 Getting the incorrect ring size can be costly.

 Water weight fluctuations throughout the day can cause your fingers to shrink and swell, and so can eating certain foods.
 Weather and activity can also impact your size.
 When it’s cold, fingers tend to shrink in size.
 When it’s hot out, or if you just finished doing some kind of strenuous activity, your fingers can swell from the heat and blood pumping close to the surface of the skin.
 Even the time of day can affect size accuracy.
 The best time of day to get your ring size is usually in the afternoon or early evening when your finger size is the most stable.